joshuawright11/fusion/README.md

 # Fusion

 Fusion is a lightweight dependency injection library for Swift.
 It uses macros to make injection a breeze so you can keep your code testable and modular in modern, Swifty style.

-# Why Use Dependency Injection?

-"Dependency Injection" is a fancy phrase that refers to providing concrete implementations of abstract service types.

-DI helps keep your code modular, testable and maintainable.
-It lets you define services in one place so that you may easily swap them for other implementations down the road or during tests.

 ## Installation